 The cadence range for climbing hills is 60–80 RPM.
 It’s a slower cadence in cycling because there is more resistance on the flywheel, simulating an uphill ride.
 The more you turn the resistance knob to the right, the steeper the hill, and the slower your pedaling becomes.
 The lower limit of 60 RPM on a hill is set for safety reasons.
 To climb a steep hill, find the highest amount of resistance you can maintain while maintaining good form at 60 RPM.
 If your resistance is so heavy that you cannot maintain at least 60 RPM, you run the risk of putting too much stress on your knees.
 Your resistance is too high when you need to twist your body and throw your body weight into pushing the pedals downward.
 See the chart below to understand how to measure your Spinning® cadence through five core movements:

 |Spinning® Movement||Cadence||Hand Position|

 |Seated Climbs||60-80 RPM||2 or 2.5|

 |Standing Climbs||60-80 RPM||3|

 Start Tracking Your Cadence Today

-If you’re serious about taking your personal fitness to the next level—or the fitness of your students—you should consider monitoring your performance consistently and accurately using Spinning® accessories, such as cadence sensors and bike computers.
+If you’re serious about taking your personal fitness to the next level—or the fitness of your students—you should consider monitoring your performance consistently and accurately using Spinning® accessories, such as cadence sensors and bike computers or one of our apps.
 If you’re wondering how to measure cadence while Spinning® in a safe, easy, and effective manner, this simple yet state-of-the-art technology is your best bet.
 Start tracking your cadence and improving your results today.